yourbasic/api/README.md

 Even though API design is as much an art as a science, there still are some fundamental rules that you should be aware of.
 Rules that will cost you dearly if you break them.
-Enough so that they deserve to be known as **The 5 Commandments**.
+That's why the first chapter is called **The 5 Commandments**.

 # The 5 Commandments